TITLE 35: ENVIRONMENTAL PROTECTION

 A) Used, intact CRTs, as defined in 35 Ill.
 Adm.
 Code 720.110, are not solid waste within the United States, unless they are disposed of or speculatively accumulated, as defined in Section 721.101(c)(8), by a CRT collector or glass processor.

 B) Used, intact CRTs, as defined in 35 Ill.
 Adm.
-Code 720.110, are not solid waste when exported for recycling, provided that they meet the requirements of Section 721.140.
+Code 720.110, are not solid waste when exported for recycling if they comply with Section 721.140.

 C) Used, broken CRTs, as defined in 35 Ill.
 Adm.
-Code 720.110, are not solid waste, provided that they meet the requirements of Section 721.139.
+Code 720.110, are not solid waste if they comply with the requirements of Section 721.139.

 A) Excluded Hazardous Secondary Materials

 i) The hazardous secondary material is generated and reclaimed at the generating facility.
-(For purposes of this subsection (a)(23)(A)(i), "generating facility" means all contiguous property owned, leased, or otherwise controlled by the hazardous secondary material generator.);
+(For this subsection (a)(23)(A)(i), "generating facility" means all contiguous property owned, leased, or otherwise controlled by the hazardous secondary material generator.);

 ii) The hazardous secondary material is generated and reclaimed at different facilities, if the reclaiming facility is controlled by the generator or if both the generating facility and the reclaiming facility are controlled by a person as defined in 35 Ill.
 Adm.
 Code 720.110, and if the generator provides one of the following certifications: